pavdwest/stepper/README.md

     * `input`: A hash object that will be passed into the task constructor.
 Can contain anything.

     * `parent_task_name`: A reference to the another task instance will automatically be recorded on the relevant task for easy reference.
+This allows easily using the output of one task in another.

 * Process: (`process.rb`): A collection of sequential tasks to be performed.